ChinlabLiCsCode/MonitoringDatabase/README.md

         .
         .
         .

 ## device driver
 The device driver is a python file with the name [deviceType]Controller.py where [deviceType] is the general name -ex: TSP01.
+All device drivers should be stored in the \devices folder

 The driver should contain a class with the same name as the deviceType.
 This class should have open and close functions aswell as getValue functions that match the parameters in the config file